Photoluminescent exit signs are commercially viable

 - No harmful waste compared to electric exit signs, which generate waste every 2-5 years when an electric unit fails

-- Accelerated age testing suggests a 30 year life for Safety Path photoluminescent exit signs.
+- 30 year life for Safety Path photoluminescent exit signs (accelerated age testing).

 The business case for their use is clearly there because some of Australia’s biggest companies are installing them.